wsoussi/BeepPool/README.md

 # BeepPool
-Carpool website where supply and demand meet
+Carpool website where supply and demand of car pooling meet.